 Let’s take it back to basics.
 What is the ‘core’ and what does it do for our bodies?

 People often mistakenly think the core refers only to the abdominal muscles.
 While the abdominals are included, many other muscles contribute to form the core.
 The core refers to the superficial and deep muscles around the mid-section of the body that connect the pelvis, ribs, and spine to one another.
 So not just the abdominal muscles but also muscles in the lower back region, around the rib cage, and deep pelvic muscles.

 The underlying function of the core is to maintain the structural integrity of the spine.
 In a simple day-to-day sense, this translates into keeping our spine upright while we walk, sit, run etc. Without the core muscles, we would simply flop over under the force of gravity.

 Why do you feel it’s so important to focus on core strength?

 The core connects the upper and lower body and as such, it is implicated in practically every movement we make.
 A stronger core connects and aligns the upper and lower body, whereas a weak core does not.
 Imagine a rod divided into three sections, with the top and bottom sections made of iron and the middle section made of rubber.
 Despite the strength of the top and bottom sections, the pliable centre compromises the integrity of the entire structure.

-This example is analogous for having a strong upper and lower body but a weak core.
+This example is analogous to having a strong upper and lower body but a weak core.
 If the core is weak, the integrity of the entire body is compromised.
 Conversely, if the core is strong, the body is supported and able to produce or resist movements at its discretion.

 Those with a weak core are more likely to suffer from back pain or hip pain, as their core muscles are unable to maintain healthy alignment between the spine and hips.